 - Uterine hyperstimulation (tachysystole): Excessively strong and frequent uterine contractions, called hyperstimulation, can result from improper use of the labor-enhancing drugs Pitocin and Cytotec.
 Uterine hyperstimulation puts continuous pressure on the vessels in the uterus and placenta, which can impede blood flow to the umbilical cord and baby.
 This can lead to severe oxygen deprivation and HIE.

 Award-Winning Lawyers Helping Children Affected By HIE Since 1997

-The lawyers at Reiter & Walsh ABC Law Centers have helped dozens of families affected by hypoxic-ischemic encephalopathy (HIE).
-Attorney Jesse Reiter, president of ABC Law Centers, has been focusing solely on birth injury cases for over 28 years, and most of his cases involve hypoxic-ischemic encephalopathy and cerebral palsy.
+The lawyers at Reiter & Walsh ABC Law Centers have helped many families affected by hypoxic-ischemic encephalopathy (HIE).
+Attorney Jesse Reiter, president of ABC Law Centers, has been focusing solely on birth injury cases for over three decades, and most of his cases involve hypoxic-ischemic encephalopathy and cerebral palsy.
 Partners Jesse Reiter and Rebecca Walsh are currently recognized as two of the best medical malpractice lawyers in America by U.S. News and World Report 2015, which also recognized ABC Law Centers as one of the best medical malpractice law firms in the nation.

 Free Case Review | Available 24/7 | No Fee Until We Win

 - Birth Injury Treatments and Therapies